INVITE FRANCES MOORE LAPPÉ OR ANNA LAPPÉ

 Frances and Anna are happy to join your event virtually!
 Both have experience speaking at

 events with online formats.
-Check out Anna and Frances' latest virtual event,
+Check out Anna and Frances' latest events,

 WE'D LOVE TO VISIT YOUR: